Good Morning America host Amy Robach revealed on her show that a recent on-air mammogram had found she has breast cancer, but …

 Angelina Jolie has never lacked for influence.
-When she adopted a baby from Ethiopia, inquiries at U.S. adoption agencies …
+When she adopted a baby from Ethiopia, inquiries at U.S. adoption agencies about other Ethiopian orphans doubled.
+When she named other children Vivienne or Maddox, those names shot …

 Genetic testing can be both a boon and a curse, experts say, since more information often means more, and often confusing, options.